oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 ```
 weblogic-operator1   pod/weblogic-operator-
 ```
 If you do not find something similar in the output, the WebLogic Operator for Kubernetes may not have been installed completely.
-Review the operator installation instructions in site/install.md.
+Review the operator [installation instructions](../../../../../site/install.md).

 2. Message: "ERROR: Unable to create folder /shared/domains"
 The most common cause is a poor choice of value for weblogicDomainStoragePath in the input file used when you executed